jaeriwa/My-first-AI/language/conversations/greeting_01.md

 Hi
 * greeting

-< Hello world, I mean human
+< Hello human
 * greeting

 Goodbye
 * goodbye

-< See ya later!
+< See you in the future
 * goodbye